-B. Cross-sectional Properties
+B. Cross-Sectional Properties

 Table 4 reports the cross-sectional properties of X-efficiencies.
 Panel A shows the cross-sectional distribution of the time-series average of X-efficiency computed for each bank using the quarterly estimates between 1992 and 1999.
-Averaging over the entire sampling period, the mean and the median X-efficiency based on the full sample were 32 percent and 29 percent, respectively.
-Thus, if the average bank were to use its inputs in the most efficient way during the eight-year period, it could reduce its production cost by roughly 30 percent, which seems economically large.
-By estimating X-efficiency separately for large banks and small banks and therefore allowing a tighter fit of the data to the respective frontiers, the mean and the median X-efficiency for large banks were 30 percent and 24 percent, respectively; the mean and the median X-efficiency for small banks were 22 percent and 19 percent, respectively.
+Averaging over the entire sampling period, the mean and the median X-efficiency based on the full sample were 32 per cent and 29 per cent, respectively.
+Thus, if the average bank were to use its inputs in the most efficient way during the eight-year period, it could reduce its production cost by roughly 30 per cent, which seems economically large.
+By estimating X-efficiency separately for large banks and small banks and therefore allowing a tighter fit of the data to the respective frontiers, the mean and the median X-efficiency for large banks were 30 per cent and 24 per cent, respectively; the mean and the median X-efficiency for small banks were 22 per cent and 19 per cent, respectively.

 Since not all banks are the 'average' banks, it would be interesting to see how the sample banks stack up against each other in terms of X-efficiency.
-Figure 5 shows the frequency distribution of the time-series average X-efficiencies that are estimated using the full sample, the large bank sub-sample, and the small bank sub-sample.
-For the full sample, a relatively large number of banks have average X-efficiency between 20 and 30 percent but the range of the X-efficiency estimates is wide.
+Figure 5 shows the frequency distribution of the timeseries average X-efficiencies that are estimated using the full sample, the large bank sub-sample, and the small bank sub-sample.
+For the full sample, a relatively large number of banks have average X-efficiency between 20 and 30 per cent but the range of the X-efficiency estimates is wide.
 X-efficiency is left-skewed, indicating that there are relatively more banks at the low range of X-efficiency than at the high end.
 A very few banks have very large estimates of X-efficiency.
-Upon checking the data, these banks reported very low loan-to-asset ratio; and their input price of labor were well below average but the reported total costs were not.
+Upon checking the data, these banks reported very low loan-to-asset ratios; and their input price of labor was well below average but the reported total costs were not.
 These outliers appear to have a very different product strategy and thus may have a somewhat different production function.
-For the two size sub-groups, the cross-sectional distribution of X-efficiency among large banks is similar to the full sample.
-For small banks, the distribution is more compact and no banks have X-efficiency greater than 50 percent.
+For the two size sub-groups, the crosssectional distribution of X-efficiency among large banks is similar to the full sample.
+For small banks, the distribution is more compact and no banks have X-efficiency greater than 50 per cent.

 Panels B & C of Table 4 report the cross-sectional distribution of X-efficiency at the end point and the starting point of the sampling period, respectively.
 In general, X-efficiency as of 1999:Q4 was lower than in 1992:Q1, perhaps due to technological innovations during the sampling period.
 The frequency distributions of X-efficiency as of 1999:Q4 are shown in Figure 6.
 Notice that in the large bank sub-sample, there were a number of banks that had fairly high X-efficiency estimates.
 Figure 7 shows the frequency distribution of X-efficiency in 1992:Q1.
-Of the 29 large banks, 21 had X-efficiency estimates over 20 percent, whereas only 12 of the 26 small banks' X-efficiency estimates were in that range.
+Of the 29 large banks, 21 had X-efficiency estimates over 20 per cent, whereas only 12 of the 26 small banks' X-efficiency estimates were in that range.

-V. X-Efficiency and Bank Characteristics
+5. X-Efficiency and Bank Characteristics